-Cheap or luxurious, the best hatchbacks make a case against crossovers
+Affordable or luxurious, the best hatchbacks make a case against crossovers

 The Bolt is Chevrolet’s first mass-produced electric vehicle.
 It’s not the only electric hatchback on the market, but it’s one of the few that’s not designed as a compliance car to satisfy California’s draconian clean air regulations.
 Simply put, it’s better engineered than most.

-Sold all across the nation, the Bolt is capable of driving for up to 238 miles on a single charge.
+Sold all across the nation, the Bolt is capable of driving for up to 238 miles on a single charge, which places it well ahead of the Nissan Leaf.
 Plugging it into a 240-volt charger replenishes about 25 miles of driving per hour, though using a fast charger yields 90 miles of range in about 30 minutes.

 Drivetrain aside, the Bolt excels as a hatchback; it’s a good car that just happens to run on a large battery.
 Its low trunk floor can accommodate a grocery trip’s worth of bags, and even taller drivers can comfortably drive it on a daily basis.
 An elegant-looking cabin and a whisper-quiet ride remind the passengers that they’re not burning gasoline to get to their destination.

-Our full Chevrolet Bolt EV review
+Read our full Chevrolet Bolt EV review

 Subaru Impreza